-All Agencies must comply with Executive Order (EO) 13224 and U.S. law that prohibit transactions with, and the provisions of resources and support to, individuals and organizations associated with terrorism.
-Agencies are legally responsible to ensure compliance with the EO and laws.
+The Agency must comply with Executive Order 13224 and United States law that prohibit transactions with, and the provisions of resources and support to, individuals and organizations associated with terrorism.
+The Agency is legally responsible for ensuring compliance with the Order and laws.